 In the century since Justice Benjamin N. Cardozo famously declared that “[e]very human being of adult years and sound mind has a right to determine what shall be done with his own body,” informed consent has become a central feature of American medical practice.
 In an increasingly team-based and technology-driven system, however, who is — or ought to be — responsible for obtaining a patient’s consent?
 Must the treating physician personally provide all the necessary disclosures, or can the consent process, like other aspects of modern medicine, take advantage of specialization and division of labor?
 Analysis of Shinal v.
 Toms, a recent Pennsylvania Supreme Court case, demonstrates the dangers of a narrow, rigid approach to consent.

 Feldman, Eric; Lynch, Holly Fernandez; and Joffe, Steven, "Informed Consent and the Role of the Treating Physician" (2018).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2031.

 Bioethics and Medical Ethics Commons, Ethics and Political Philosophy Commons, Health Law and Policy Commons, Health Policy Commons, Law and Society Commons, Medical Jurisprudence Commons, Policy History, Theory, and Methods Commons, Public Law and Legal Theory Commons